View All

 Every quarter, review your mail patterns.
 Which senders are still sending paper that could switch to digital?
 Are there subscriptions or mailings you can eliminate?
 Is your forwarding address list current?

 This audit often reveals surprising optimization opportunities.
-Many companies find that 40-60% of their physical mail is junk or could be replaced with digital alternatives.
+Many companies find that a significant portion of their physical mail is junk or could be replaced with digital alternatives.
 Proactively contacting senders to switch to email delivery reduces volume and speeds up processing.

 Frequently Asked Questions